 When my sister finally showed up, I told her about my encounter with Richard, who was now mingling with everyone at the party.
-She laughed at me even though she didn’t know who Richard Kind was either.
+She laughed at me even though she didn’t know who Richard Kind was, either.
 Eventually, Richard made his way back to my sister and me.
 “Do you know who I am?” he asked her.
 “Of course, I do!” she said.
 “You’re Richard Kind.
 You did the bank commercial.
 You’re the guy with suction cups on the window.”
 “Finally!”
 Richard said.
 “Someone who knows my work!”
 And he was genuinely pleased that he had found someone who had seen his commercial.

 One day, the manager brought in Jim Wiggins who was a TV comedy writer.
 He had the bright idea to do political humor about the Chicago political scene since the mayoral election was coming up in February of 1987.
 And thus, The Clout Club was born.

 I was lucky enough to be part of it after a few short months of being a comedian.
 Eventually, I was the emcee for the club.
 The highlight of my career was when CBS News came to cover one of our shows because it was right before the mayoral primary.
-I actually did standup and got big laughs.
+I actually performed my standup act and got big laughs.
 I was even recorded by the camera for the sake of posterity during my whole performance!
 Jim Wiggins, Aaron Freeman, Bob Odenkirk, and Bill Gorgo also performed.
 Many others, Judy Tenuta, Kevin Lampe, Tom Johnson, and Bob Harris also performed back then.
-The Clout Club actually became the mayoral campaign headquarters for Don Haider on election night of February 1987.
-I was excited to be part of the whole process.
+The Clout Club soon became the mayoral campaign headquarters for Don Haider on election night of February 1987.
+I was excited to be part of the entire process.
 During one performance, Judy Tenuta had Don Haider go up on stage with her.
 She told him to raise his hands, to put them down, to jump up and down.
 He did everything she commanded.
 Finally, she said, “You’re going to make a fine leader of men!”

 I remember that Spike Manton was also at the club at the time.
-He was using his reall name of Kevin Manton at the time.
+He was using his real name Kevin Manton at the time.
 He told me he was thinking of changing his name to Spike Manton.
 I told him, “Don’t do it!
 I don’t think people will like it.”
 I lost track of him for a while.
-So imagine my surprise when I started hearing him introduced on the radio as Spike Manton!
+So, imagine my surprise when I started hearing him introduced on the radio as Spike Manton!
 I am always amazed at how wrong I can sometimes be about certain things.

-Working The Clout Club was the highlight of my standup comedy career.
-That eventually led to my only cable TV performance that was largely forgotten by everyone except me.
+Working at The Clout Club was the highlight of my standup comedy career.
+That eventually led to my only cable TV performance that was forgotten by everyone except me.
 Sometimes when I recall that epoch of my life, I want to return to the stage.
 But then I come to my senses.